The unbounded Kasparov product by a differentiable module: The modular lift

 Since the sequence $\big\{ \De (\De + 1/n)^{-1} \big\}$ converges strictly to the identity operator on $X$, the result of the proposition is proved, provided that the sequence

 converges to zero in the norm on $X$.
 But this is a consequence of the next lemma. \end{proof}

 \begin{lemma} The sequence

 is bounded in operator norm and converges strictly to the zero operator on $X$. \end{lemma} \begin{proof} We first show that our sequence is bounded in operator norm.
-To this end, we simply notice that
+To this end, let $\xi \in X$ and $n \in \nn$ and notice that